jmbh/jmbh.github.io/_posts/2016-11-01-Predictability-in-network-models.md

 Each variable is represented by a node and the edges correspond to partial correlations, because in this dataset the MGM consists only of conditional Gaussian variables.
 The green color of the edges indicates that all partial correlations in this graph are positive, and the edge-width is proportional to the absolute value of the partial correlation.
 The blue pie chart behind the node indicates the predictability measure for each node.

 We see that intrusive memories, traumatic dreams and flashbacks cluster together.
-We see that avoidance of thoughts (avoidth) about trauma interacts with avoidance of acitivies reminiscent of the trauma (avoidact) and that hypervigilant (hyper) behavior is related to feeling easily startled (startle).
+Also, we observe that avoidance of thoughts (avoidth) about trauma interacts with avoidance of acitivies reminiscent of the trauma (avoidact) and that hypervigilant (hyper) behavior is related to feeling easily startled (startle).
 But there are also less obvious interactions, for instance between anger and concentration problems.

-Now, if we would like to reduce problems, the network model suggests to intervene on the variables anger and startle.
+Now, if we would like to reduce sleep problems, the network model suggests to intervene on the variables anger and startle.
 But what the network structure does not tell us is *how much* we could possibly change sleep through the variables anger and startle.
 The predictability measure gives us an answer to this question: 53.1%.
 If the goal was to intervene on amnesia, we see that all adjacent nodes in the network explain only 32.7% of its variance.
-In addition, we see that there are many small edge weights, suggesting that it is hard to intervene on amnesia via other nodes in the symptom network.
+In addition, we see that there are many small edges connected to amnesia, suggesting that it is hard to intervene on amnesia via other nodes in the symptom network.
 Thus, one would possibly try to find additional variables that are not included in the network that interact with amnesia or try to intervene on amnesia directly.

-Of course there are limitions to interpreting explained variance as predicted treatment outcome: first, we cannot know the causal direction of the edges, so any edge could point in one or both directions.
+Of course, there are limitions to interpreting explained variance as predicted treatment outcome: first, we cannot know the causal direction of the edges, so any edge could point in one or both directions.
 However, if there is no edge, there is also no causal effect in any direction.
 Also, it is often reasonable to combine the network model with general knoweldge: for instance, it seems more likely that amnesia causes being upset than the other way around.
-Second, we estimated the model on cross-sectional data and hence assume that all people are the same, which is an assumption that is always violated to some extent.
+Second, we estimated the model on cross-sectional data (each row is one person) and hence assume that all people are the same, which is an assumption that is always violated to some extent.
 To solve this problems one would need (many) repeated measurements of a single person, in order to estimate a model specific to that person.
 This also solves the first problem to some degree as we can use the direction of time to decide on causality.

-Compare: Within vs. Out of Sample Predictability
+Compare Within vs. Out of Sample Predictability
 ------

 So far we looked into how well we can predict nodes by all other nodes within our sample.
 But in most situations we are interested in the predictability of nodes in new, unseen data.
 In what follows, we compare the within sample predictability with the out of sample predictability.